15 SEO Tips And Tricks To Improve Your Content Marketing

 Sometimes we can become so caught up in our mission to acquireexternal links, that we forget about a type of linking strategy that not only has SEO benefits, but that we also have complete control over – internal linking.

 Just to ensure we’re clear on the difference between internal and external links – an external link connects your site with a different site.
-If I link to Kissmetrics here, that’s an external link.
+If I link to some other site here(other than marketinginsidergroup.com), that’s an external link.
 An internal link connects two pages of the same site, so if I link to my blog post on hacking your way into the press, that’s an internal link.

 Internal links serve three primary purposes: